Meredith Harrigan

 As a teacher-scholar of interpersonal, family, and dialogic communication and believer in the constitutive function of communication, I strive to understand how communication enables or challenges personal and relational identity-related goals including connection and belonging.

-My education at the University of Nebraska (Ph.D. in Communication Studies), Syracuse University, (M.S. in Speech Communication), and Bloomsburg University (B.A. in Communication and Sociology), equipped me with rich theoretical knowledge of interpersonal and family communication and qualitative and critical methods.
-As a member of both the National Communication Association and Eastern Communication Association, I find great value in learning from others and joy in sharing my individual and collaborative scholarship.
+My education from the University of Nebraska (Ph.D. in Communication Studies), Syracuse University, (M.S. in Speech Communication), and Bloomsburg University (B.A. in Communication and Sociology), equipped me with rich theoretical knowledge of interpersonal and family communication and qualitative and critical methods.
+As a member of the National Communication Association and Eastern Communication Association, I find great value in learning from others and joy in sharing my individual and collaborative scholarship.
 My research can be found in the Journal of Family Communication, Journal of Applied Communication Research, Iowa Journal of Communication, and Journal of Social and Personal Relationships.

 My most valued professional accomplishments include receiving the Diversity and Inclusion Leadership Award, the Chancellor’s Award for Excellence in Teaching, and the Sandra Petronio Dissertation Excellence Award.
 My time at SUNY Geneseo has provided an opportunity to share and enhance my communication-related knowledge through course offerings and related campus initiatives such as Intergroup Dialogue coursework and the Cultivating Community series.